Karunamon/tkwaremmb/content/post/the-certificate-authority-racket.md

 What about their practices? **In short, there are more certificate authorities than you have the ability and time to personally vet.**

-CA's include those in governments with less than stellar records when it comes to privacy and coercion.
+CAs include those in governments with less than stellar records when it comes to privacy and coercion.
 For instance, you can live in any country in the world, and if the United States were to coerce a CA to make a certificate for, say, Facebook.com, the US government now has the ability to snoop on the traffic of